jonsterling/JonPRL/README.md

 You may specify as many files as you like in this command; they will be refined in order, in case of any dependencies.

+### Basic Syntax

+JonPRL has a two-level syntax.
+There is the syntax of terms in the underlying lambda calculus (the object language) and the syntax of tactics and definitions in the metalanguage.
+Terms from the underlying lambda calculus are embedded into the metalanguage using either square brackets ('[' and ']') or floor brackets ('⌊' and '⌋').
+When referring to names from the object language in the metalanguage, they are quoted in angle brackets ('<' and '>').

+The syntax of the object language represents all binders in a consistent manner.
+The variables to be bound in a subterm are written before it with a dot.
+For example, the identity function is written `λ(x.x)` where the first `x` indicates the bound name and the second refers back to it, and the first projection of a pair `P` is written `spread(P; x.y.x)`.
+The semicolon separates arguments to `spread`.